Danielku15/SigningServer/tools/apksig-transpiler/readme.md

 * When enums are used in switches this usually results in invalid switch statements.
 * Anonymous classes are not generated
 * Lambdas are translated 1:1 while the related types might be interfaces.
+* `@Override` will be taken over 1:1 even if they implement interface methods.